VWO Testing

 the evolution of the pricing plans for Clicktale

-The pricing is same as they had proposed in the forum, however interestingly they increased the page recordings per month (the limiting factor for different accounts) by 5x.
-In the forum post, they proposed 80 recordings/month for free account, while on launch they increased it to 400/month.
+The pricing is the same as they had proposed in the forum, however, interestingly they increased the page recordings per month (the limiting factor for different accounts) by 5x.
+In the forum post, they proposed 80 recordings/month for a free account, while on launch they increased it to 400/month.
 This tells they listened to feedback from their users carefully and incorporated it into their final pricing.
 Take note of that, startups.

-In December 2007 (about 1.5 years after they launched alpha), they secured venture capital and the pricing of their product remained the same for next 7 months.
+In December 2007 (about 1.5 years after they launched Alpha), they secured venture capital and the pricing of their product remained the same for the next 7 months.
 In August 2008, they bifurcated pricing plans into personal and business editions.
 In personal plans, they offered a super-cheap plan of $9/month (10 times cheaper than the existing $99 plan):

 pricing table for the personal plans